Our 16 favorite sauces and spices that instantly make your food taste a lot better | CNN Underscored

 $13 at Amazon

 Brooklyn Delhi is creating flavor-packed condiments inspired by Indian culinary traditions, and this tomato-based option is our absolute favorite from the brand — and one of our favorite products for spicing up all sorts of foods.
-The Indian pantry staple achaar, sometimes referred to as an Indian pickle, is a condiment made from a combination of vegetables and fruits, spices, and chili peppers.
-It’s not a hot sauce, a tomato sauce, a salsa or a curry — but has elements of all of those things.
+The Indian pantry staple achaar, sometimes referred to as an Indian pickle, is a condiment made from a combination of vegetables and fruits, spices and chili peppers.
+It’s not a hot sauce, a tomato sauce, a salsa or a curry, but it has elements of all of those things.
 It’s mouthwateringly tangy, incredibly rich and savory, and has a perfect amount of spiciness.
 Achaar is traditionally eaten alongside rice, curry, dal and yogurt, but we’ve found that it’s versatile enough for just about any and all savory foods.
-Not only can you top it on everything from eggs, meats, and noodles, it’s also delicious when mixed into soups, stews, and even other sauces for adding that extra bit of complexity.
+Not only can you top it on everything from eggs and meats to noodles, it’s also delicious when mixed into soups, stews and even other sauces for adding that extra bit of complexity.

 Heartbeat Hot Sauce Pineapple Habanero